HappyLuckYesterday/react-hooks-react-router-code-along/README.md

 #### Components as Props

-In the step we just used the `render` prop to invoke some __JSX__ code to be rendered.
-We want to make our code reusable and less britle.
+In the above step we just used the `render` prop to invoke some __JSX__ code to be rendered.
+This is great for small simple apps, but we want our code to be reusable and less britle.
 Let's move this code into small components and inject them into the `render` prop.

 ```javascript
 // ./src/index.js